-During the 116th Congress, the Affordable Housing Credit Improvement Act of 2019 (S. 1703/H.R.
-3077) was bipartisan legislation to expand and strengthen the Low-Income Housing Tax Credit.
-Specifically, the bill would increase the availability of the housing credit by 50 percent over five years, permanently authorize the 4 percent housing credit, and make other changes that would help make it a more effective tool.
+During the 117th Congress, the Affordable Housing Credit Improvement Act (S. 1136/H.R.
+2573), bipartisan legislation to expand and strengthen the Low Income Housing Tax Credit (LIHTC), was introduced.
+The bill would increase the availability of the housing credit by 50 percent over five years, permanently authorize the 4 percent housing credit, and make other changes that would help make it a more effective tool.
+The LIHTC program is considered to be the most important resource for creating affordable housing in the United States today.
+Created in 1986, the program gives State and local LIHTC-allocating agencies the equivalent of approximately \$8 billion in annual budget authority to issue tax credits for the acquisition, rehabilitation, or new construction of rental housing targeted to lower-income households.
+An average of almost 1,400 projects and 106,400 units were placed in service annually between 1995 to 2018.